panda-re/panda/docs/manual.md

 ### What is `env`?

 PANDA plugins need access to cpu registers and state.
-The Qemu abstract data type for this `CPUState` and is accessed through a global pointer `env`.
+The QEMU abstract data type for this `CPUState` and is accessed through a global pointer `env`.
 Note that the *actual* type for an emulated CPU is made more specific in the `qemu/target-xxx/cpu.h` directory where `xxx` is the architecture in question.
-For instance, in `qemu/target-i396/cpu.h, we find it redefined as `CPUX86State`, where we also find convenient definitions such as `EAX`, `EBX`, and `EIP`.
+For instance, in `qemu/target-i396/cpu.h`, we find it redefined as `CPUX86State`, where we also find convenient definitions such as `EAX`, `EBX`, and `EIP`.
 Other information of interest such as hidden flags, segment registers, `idt`, and `gdt` are all available via `env.

 ### Useful PANDA functions

-These functions don't really form an API to Qemu or PANDA, but they are useful for controlling PANDA or interacting with Qemu.
+These functions don't really form an API to QEMU or PANDA, but they are useful for controlling PANDA or interacting with QEMU.

-#### Qemu translation control
+#### QEMU translation control

 	void panda_do_flush_tb(void);